avigewirtz/avigewirtz.github.io-/the-linux-command-line/filesystem.md

 ### Working Directory

-Each process (instance of a running program) has a dynamically associated directory, called its _working directory_**,** which is the location where the process is currently "working in."
+Each process (instance of a running program) has a dynamically associated directory, called its _working directory_**,** which is the location the process is currently "working in."
 By default, your working directory will be your home directory, but you can change it using the `cd` command, which is covered in [Navigating the Filesystem](navigating-the-filesystem/#cd-relocating).

 ### The `.` (dot) and `..` (dot dot) Directory Entries